dhruvil-thakkar/github-slideshow/_posts/0000-01-02-dhruvil-thakkar.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Dhrivl Thakkar's slide!"
 ---
-Dhis is Dhruvil Thakkar
 Use the left arrow to go back!